Yaoxu19870920/ngx_http_ssi_remote/README.md

 The fragment server is modified by concat module from alibaba(https://github.com/alibaba/nginx-http-concat).

 Only "include" command is supported.
+There may be some bugs, since coders are rookies, LOL~